 The key to improving fuel efficiency lies in raising an engine’s thermal efficiency.
 This can be done by increasing the expansion ratio.
 The expansion ratio is the amount of work the engine does each time the air-fuel mixture in the cylinders detonates.
-However, in conventional engines the expansion ratio is the same as the compression ratio, so increasing the expansion ratio will also raise the compression ratio.
+However, in conventional engines, the expansion ratio is the same as the compression ratio, so increasing the expansion ratio will also raise the compression ratio.
 This is a problem because a high compression ratio causes abnormal combustion, or knocking.

-Mazda’s naturally-aspirated MZR 1.3L Miller-cycle engine delays the closure of the intake valves to improve the thermal efficiency (high expansion ratio).
+Mazda’s naturally-aspirated MZR 1.3L Miller-cycle engine delays the closure of the intake valves to improve thermal efficiency (high expansion ratio).
 Sequential-valve timing (S-VT) is also employed to optimize intake valve timing and ensure sufficient torque for cruising and accelerating.
-Furthermore, the engine is mated to a continuously variable transmission (CVT) for a perfect blend of responsive acceleration, smooth gear shifts and top-class fuel economy.
+Furthermore, the engine is mated to a continuously variable transmission (CVT) for a perfect blend of responsive acceleration, smooth gear shifts, and top-class fuel economy.